-#pragma update_FSR 0 / OFF, 12 bit core only / #pragma update_FSR 1 / ON, 12 bit core only / #pragma update_RP 0 / OFF, 14 bit core only / #pragma update_RP 1 / ON, 14 bit core only / #pragma updateBank 0 / OFF, all cores / #pragma updateBank 1 / ON, all cores / #pragma #pragma update_RP 1 updateBank 0 / / ON, OFF, all cores /
+''' #pragma update_FSR 0 / OFF, 12 bit core only / #pragma update_FSR 1 / ON, 12 bit core only / #pragma update_RP 0 / OFF, 14 bit core (also enhanced core) / #pragma update_RP 1 / ON, 14 bit core (also enhanced core) / #pragma updateBank 0 / OFF, all cores / #pragma updateBank 1 / ON, all cores / '''

 These statements can be inserted anywhere, but they should surround a smallest possible region.
-Please check the generated assembly code to ensure that the desired results is achieved.
+Please check the generated assembly code to ensure that the desired result is achieved.
 Another use of #pragma updateBank is to instruct the bank update algorithm to do certain selections.
-Refer to Section #pragma updateBank on page 52 for more details.
+Refer to Section #pragma updateBank on page 54 for more details.

 NOTE: The safest coding is to not assume any specific contents of the bank selection bits when a local update region is started.
 The compiler uses complex rules to update the bank selection bits outside the local regions.
-Also, all updating inside a local update region is traced to enable optimal updating when the local update region ends.
+Also, all updating inside a local update region are traced to enable optimal updating when the local update region ends.